 Model 2-1 does not fit the data well; the R-squared measure indicates that 35% of the variation is explained by the model.
-The price coefficient is neither economically nor statistically significant.
+The price coefficient is both economically and statistically significant.
 Although many coefficients are estimated to be significantly different from zero, we are concerned that endogeneity in prices may lead to a correlation between the price and the unobserved error.
 If the price is responsive to the unobserved quality, the resulting bias in the price coefficient could be severe.
 The rest of the specifications account for this bias.
 We use the instruments introduced in Section 3.2 to control for endogeneity of the motorcycle price.
 Since we have more instruments than we need to identify an equation, we can test whether the additional instruments are uncorrelated with the error by using the J-statistic (i.e., the statistic for overidentifying restrictions).
-The J-statistics reported in models 2-2 and 2-3 do not allow us to reject the orthogonality condition between some of the instruments and the error.
+The J-statistic reported in model 2-3 does not allow us to reject the orthogonality condition between some of the instruments and the error at the 90 percent confidence level.
 The price estimate reported under model 2-2 indicates the successful elimination of endogeneity in the positive correlation with the unobserved quality.